U.S. Cultures and Communities and International Perspectives

 5. Study abroad experiences and the International Perspectives requirement.

 Academic study abroad experiences (at the university-level, offered by Iowa State or transferrable to Iowa State) and work experiences (under the auspices of Iowa State University cooperative education or internships), involving a stay in a foreign country of three weeks or greater duration will meet the International Perspectives requirement regardless of the content of the course.
 An approved ISU study abroad course involving international travel for less than three weeks will also meet the International Perspectives requirement regardless of the content of the course if it carries three of more academic credits.
-The procedure for substitution requests, described in item #4 of these guidelines, is not required in these cases.
+While additional approval is not needed to apply the circumstances outlined here in item #5, advisors must initiate an APR Waiver request to officially mark the International Perspectives requirement as waived.

 6. High school world language study and the International Perspectives requirement.